Don't save your questions. We've got answers.

 Wedge does not currently offer financial advice, sorry.

-Simply download the Wedge app from the App Store or Google Play and follow the instructions.
+To open an individual account, simply download the Wedge app from the App Store or Google Play and follow the instructions.

 To make the Wedge Savings Fund as accessible as possible, we have chosen to not have any minimum account balance requirement.